 Winchester Fit for the Future is a community project run by volunteers, under the auspices of the Winchester Sport Art and Leisure Trust.
 It brings together local sports clubs and stakeholder organisations in the Winchester area.

-Winchester is not well placed to draw on the legacy of London 2012, due to gaps in sports provision and a public leisure facility that’s well past its prime.
-Many of our community sports clubs lack a base, struggle to access existing facilities, and have long waiting lists as a result.
+Winchester was not well placed to draw on the legacy of London 2012, due to gaps in sports provision and a public leisure facility that’s well past its prime.
+Many of our community sports clubs still lack a base, struggle to access existing facilities, and have long waiting lists as a result.

 - a 50m community pool, with dividing boom(s) and variable depth

 - a sports arena that can accommodate 3 competition standard netball/basketball courts

 - indoor facilities and spectator seating alongside the athletics track at Bar End